AI4Finance-Foundation/FinRL/docs/source/faq.rst

 .. _Section-4:

-Section 4 References for diving deep into Deep Reinforcement Learning (DRL)
+Section 4 References for diving deep into DRL
 ==========================================================================================

 .. _Section-4-1: